unik-name/docs.unikname.network/docs/uns-network-player/README.md

 ## Registering as a delegate

 Congratulations!
 Now that you have:
-* cryptoaccount with some SUNS
+* cryptoaccount with some UNS
 * @unikname linked to your cryptoaccount

 You can register as a delegate!
 3 steps to achieved this.